 Is it Hard to Learn Guitar?

-Guitar students can start with simple ‘open chords’ that involves learning shapes to place your fingers on the guitar’s fretboard (neck).
+Guitar students can start with simple ‘open chords’ that involve learning shapes to place their fingers on the guitar’s fretboard (neck).

 Simultaneously, students use the other hand to play the basic strumming patterns using an up and down motion.
 These are the most basic aspects of guitar playing.

 Most students will pick this, up to a decent level, within a few weeks.